Multivector Contractions Revisited, Part I: The contractions zoo

-As these contractions differ only by (grade dependent) signs or involutions, they all work well.
-Still, there would be less confusion if a standard notation and terminology could be established, preferably one leading to more intuitive formulas and results.
+Contractions I, II and III differ only by grade dependent signs, so which one to use is a matter of choice.
+But fixing a standard one, preferably that with more intuitive formulas, would reduce the confusion.

-We clearly advocate for I. Some authors see the reordering of $A$ and $B$ in (\emph{ii}) as a drawback, hiding the module structure.
-For us, thinking in terms of modules seems to bring little advantage, while the reordering fits well with the nature of the contraction as an adjoint operator.
+We advocate for I. Some authors see the reordering of $A$ and $B$ in (\emph{b}) as a drawback, hiding the module structure.
+But thinking in terms of modules seems to bring little advantage here, while the reordering fits well with the nature of the contraction as an adjoint operator.

 The weird `Leibniz rule' of II is for us a deal breaker.
-Many authors seem glad to accept it to avoid the reordering, but its popularity may be an accident of history: according to \cite[p.\,112]{Gallier2020}, Bourbaki used II in the 1958 edition of \cite{Bourbaki1998}, which may explain its early dissemination.
+Many authors seem content with it, but its popularity may be an accident of history: according to \cite[p.\,112]{Gallier2020}, Bourbaki used II in the 1958 edition of \cite{Bourbaki1998}, which might explain its early dissemination.

-Bourbaki's switch to III in the 1970 edition does not seem to have been well assimilated, and III only became popular with its use in GA \cite{Lounesto1993}.
-The reversion in (\emph{i}) `fixes' the Leibniz rule while preserving the left module structure (Bourbaki used a homomorphism into the opposite algebra for this), but it makes orientations harder to interpret, as we discuss below.
+Bourbaki's switch to III in the 1970 edition seems to have been ill-assimilated, and III only became popular with its use in GA.
+The reversion \footnote{Bourbaki used instead a homomorphism into the opposite algebra.} in (\emph{a}) enforces the left module structure while preserving the Leibniz rule, but it makes orientations harder to interpret, as we discuss below.

-\subsection{Geometric Algebra Contractions}
+\subsection{Geometric algebra contractions}